-Feature-engine's categorical encoders work only with categorical variables by default.
-From version 1.1.0, you have the option to set the parameter ignore_format to True, and make the transformers also accept numerical variables as input.
+Feature-engine's categorical encoders encode only variables of type categorical or object by default.
+From version 1.1.0, you have the option to set the parameter ignore_format to True to make the transformers also accept numerical variables as input.